ncm2/ncm2/README.md

 As shown intentionally in the python jedi completion demo, If some of the completion source is calculating matches for a long long time, the popup menu will still be shown quickly if other completion sources works properly.
-And if the user havn't changed anything, the popup menu will be updated later after the slow completion source finish the work.
+And if the user havn't changed anything, the popup menu will be updated after the slow completion source finish the work.

 As the time as of this plugin being created, the completion sources of deoplete are gathered with `gather_candidates()` of the `Source` object, inside a for loop, in deoplete's process.
 A slow completion source may defer the display of popup menu.
 Of course It will not block the ui.

+### Scoping

 I write markdown file with code blocks quite often, so I've also implemented [language specific completion for markdown file](#language-specific-completion-for-markdown).
 This is a framework feature, which is called scoping.
 It should work for any markdown code block whose language completion source is avaible to NCM.
-It can easily support javascript completion in html files, too, and I just have implemented that feature.
+I've also added support for javascript completion in script tag of html files.

+### Experimental hacks

-Note that there's some hacking done in NCM.
-It uses a per 30ms timer to detect changes even popup menu is visible.
-NCM uses job_start function to start the completion core process by itself, to illiminate the `:UpdateRemotePlugins` command after installation, so that it should just work out of the box.
+Note that there's some hacks done in NCM.
+It uses a per 30ms timer to detect changes even popup menu is visible, instead of using the `TextChangedI` event, which only triggers when no popup menu is visible.
+This is important for implementing the async architecture.
+I'm hoping one day neovim will offer better option rather than a timer or the limited `TextChangedI`.

-Also Note that the calling context of nvim's `complete()` function by NCM does not meet the requirement in the documentation `:help complete()`, which says:
+Also note that the calling context of nvim's `complete()` function by NCM does not meet the requirement in the documentation `:help complete()`, which says:

 > You need to use a mapping with CTRL-R = |i_CTRL-R|.
 It does not work after